simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 Go | yes | yes  | generally not, can be done | ? | yes
 Objective C | yes | yes | no, can be done | yes | yes

-### Difference between GO and OBJC
 ## 4.2 Conclusion
 This paper compares the functional programming of Go and Objective C. Different characterisits of functional programming were checked for Go and Objective C.
-It is possible to do functional programming with Objective C and with Go.
+It is possible to do functional programming with Objective C and with Go.\
 Go and Objective C have pure functions and closures.
 Lazy Evaluation can also be implemented in Go and Objective C.

-### Literature
+# Literature

 [1] https://www.sitepoint.com/what-is-functional-programming/
 [2] https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0